 The U.S. Centers for Disease Control and Prevention suggests committing to 30-minute walks every day to maintain good health.
 Start slow and work you way up.
 Then increase as you can.
 You will see tremendous health benefits for both you and your dog.
 And you may even meet some friends doing the same thing.

-So you see: it’s a great time to celebrate January’s Walk Your Dog Month!
+Now get on out there, no matter the temperature!
+It’s a great time to celebrate January’s Walk Your Dog Month!